Eskimo: Language family

 American linguist Lenore Grenoble has explicitly deferred to the ICC resolution and used Inuit–Yupik instead of Eskimo with regards to the language branch.

 Words for snow

-There has been a long-running linguistic debate about whether or not the speakers of the Inuit–Yupik–Unangan language group have an unusually large number of words for snow.
-The general modern consensus is that, in multiple Inuit–Yupik languages, there are, or have been in simultaneous usage, indeed fifty plus words for snow.
+Linguists have long debated whether the Inuit–Yupik–Unangan languages have an unusually large number of words for snow.
+Many of these languages have over fifty words for specific types of snow, both because they have more root words for frozen water, but also because they have a rich derivational system for creating more words, so it depends on the definition of "word".

 Diet

 Sharing of frozen, aged walrus meat.
 Inuit are known for their practice of food sharing, where large catches of food are shared with the broader community.